 - Extensive training in the field of early childhood education

 - Unique opportunity to join a national network of individuals serving young children

 - Invaluable opportunity to make a difference in the lives of young children

 How to Apply

 - Recruitment for the 2013-2014 program year is now open.
-Applications are currently being accepted and reviewed on a rolling basis.
+Applications are currently being accepted for the priority deadline of Wednesday, September 4th, 2013.
+After that date, applications will be accepted on a rolling and as-needed basis.